AhmedAlian7/DigitalWalletSystemV02/README.md

 ## Contributors

-- Ahmed Alian (Teem Leader)
+- Ahmed Alian
 - Amr Ahmed
 - Omar Elsheikh

 ---

-*This project was developed as part of educational coursework (Idea Number: 87)*
+*This project was developed as part of educational coursework*